Start9Labs/documentation/site/source/support/faq/faq-services.rst

 Can the Embassy run 'X' Service??
 ---------------------------------
 Potentially.
-Here is a `comprehensive list <https://github.com/awesome-selfhosted/awesome-selfhosted>`_ of self-hosted services, any of which can theoretically be run on EmbassyOS.
+Here is a `comprehensive list <https://github.com/awesome-selfhosted/awesome-selfhosted>`_ of self-hosted services, any of which can theoretically be run on embassyOS.
 To get a general idea of what is required of an app, answer these questions:

 1. Is it designed to be self-hosted?